 Below are details how I implemented SVM using CVXOPT.

-The CVXOPT function in python was used for calculating the values of langrange multiplier.
+The CVXOPT function in python was used for calculating the values of Lagrange multiplier.
 After getting this multipliers we calculated the hyperplane using following formulation

 W=i=1n∝iyiXi In this we know yi is classlabel and and xi is image.
 Next term to be calculated is b which can be calculated by modifying our orginal formula which was yi(WTXi+b)≥1